-As shown below, the indexing terms are listed in the order that the words in the search term were entered.
+The indexing terms are listed in the order that the words in the search term were entered.
 Also, for easy reference, the indexing terms are highlighted in the same colors as the search term words.
 Next to the indexing terms are the segment numbers in which the terms were indexed.